ytnobody/kichijojipm-9/doc.md

 ## FUDs Buster

+---

+### FUD

-- FUD: Become cannot to input an asterisk symbol with VSCodeVim/Vim.
+Become cannot to input `"*"` with VSCodeVim/Vim.

+---

+### Answer

-- Ans: I didn't encounter such bug with VSCodeVim/Vim v0.4.1.
+I never encountered such bug with VSCodeVim/Vim v0.4.1.

 I think it was fixed.

+---

+### FUD

-- FUD: VSCode often encounters to sudden-death.
+VSCode often encounters to sudden-death.

+---

+### Answer

-- Ans: I use VSCode since version 1.0.
+I use VSCode since version 1.0.x.

 But I never saw that VSCode is encountered to sudden-death to today.

 ---